Find code issues in specific scope

-To filter issues in the inspection results
+Filter issues in the inspection results

-- If you want to hide issues of some type or hide all other issues except issues of this type, right-click a code issue and choose Hide All [Issue type] Issues or Show Only [Issue type] Issues correspondingly.
+If you want to hide issues of some type or hide all other issues except issues of this type, right-click a code issue and choose Hide All [Issue type] Issues or Show Only [Issue type] Issues correspondingly.

-- For more precise filtering, click Filter Issues on the toolbar and use the Filter Issues dialog to specify issue types that should be displayed.
+For more precise filtering, click Filter Issues on the toolbar and use the Filter Issues dialog to specify issue types that should be displayed.
 The Defaults button in this dialog restores the default filtering when issues with severity levels of 'Hint' are filtered out.

-Sharing inspection results
+Share inspection results

-In large projects, code inspection results can be used im many different ways.
+In large projects, code inspection results can be used in many different ways.
 For instance, to assign found issues to different developers: you can copy or export a code issue or a group of issues and submit the copy to an issue tracker.

-To export inspection results to a file
+Export inspection results to a file

-- An alternative way to export current issues to an XML report, is to choosein the main menu and then specify file name and location.
+An alternative way to export current issues to an XML report, is to choosein the main menu and then specify filename and location.

-Saving inspection results to the XML format has several advantages: first, this format is compatible with the output format of the InspectCode command-line tool and JetBrains TeamCity, second, you can later load and study it in th the Inspection Results window.
+Saving inspection results to the XML format has several advantages: first, this format is compatible with the output format of the InspectCode command-line tool and JetBrains TeamCity, second, you can later load and study it in the Inspection Results window.
 Regardless of the tool that was used to generate the XML report, you can always open and examine it with ReSharper.

-To study inspection results saved in an XML report
+Study inspection results saved in an XML report

-- In the main menu, choose.
+From the main menu, choose.

-- Select an XML report file and click Open.
+Select an XML report file and click Open.

-- The report is opened in a new tab of the Inspection Results window.
+The report is opened in a new tab of the Inspection Results window.
 If the current solution corresponds to that of the XML report, you will be able to navigate to the issues by double-clicking on the inspection result items.

 Besides exporting, you can copy individual entries or custom selections of entries shown in the Inspection Results window and Errors/Warnings in Solution window to the clipboard.
-The copied issue information include names of project and solution, file name and line number as well as the description of the issue.
+The copied issue information include names of project and solution, filename and line number as well as the description of the issue.
 For example: